ovrcome/release-notes/ovrcome_server_release_notes.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.1.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [1.25.1] - 2025-03-12 - Clinician Portal Improvements

+### Added

+- Improvements to subscription process when entering email addresses already in use.
+- Improvements to infrastructure tagging.
+- Backend improvements for container management.

+### Fixed

+- Fix memory bug when analysing uploaded environments.
+- Fix resilience of CI tests to external tool version updates.
+- Fix rare login loop when logging in to VR portal.

 ## [1.25.0] - 2025-03-12 - Clinician Portal Improvements